Source: Courtesy of Wikimedia Commons

 With the arrival of acting governor Paul Mascarene* and some of his councillors from Annapolis Royal, Cornwallis was able to organize his government.
 On 14 July 1749 his first council, which included Mascarene, John Gorham*, Benjamin Green, and others, was sworn in.
 Cornwallis’ commission and instructions stipulated that he was to enact laws only with the consent of a council and a house of assembly, but the Board of Trade recognized that under the existing circumstances the calling of an assembly was impossible.
 For various reasons, no assembly was formed until 1758 under Governor Charles Lawrence*.
 The first laws of the new government tended to follow the Virginian models that had influenced previous Nova Scotian administrations.
 Similarly, in establishing a system of courts Cornwallis turned to Virginian examples and erected a general court to deal with major offences and a county court to deal with minor offences.

 Beyond Halifax, however, Cornwallis’ difficulties were many times greater.
 In October 1749 the acting governor of Canada, the Marquis de La Galissonière [Barrin*], sent forces under Charles Deschamps de Boishébert and Louis de La Corne* to the Saint John River (N.B.) and the Chignecto Isthmus, hoping thereby to limit British settlement.
 The following year, Cornwallis sent Lawrence with a force to the isthmus to reinforce British claims to the region, and after a confrontation with La Corne in April, in September Lawrence erected Fort Lawrence (near Amherst, N.S.) across the Missaguash River from the French positions.
-In 1749 Jean-Louis Le Loutre, the French missionary to the Indians, had arrived back in the province, and on him, “a good for nothing Scoundrel as ever lived,” Cornwallis put the blame for his troubles with the Indians.
-The governor had initially established friendly relations with the Micmacs around Halifax, but he soon heard that the Indians throughout the province had “colleagued” with Le Loutre.
-In August 1749 they began their depredations, seizing a vessel at Canso, attacking another at Chignecto, and ambushing four men near Halifax.
-Cornwallis proposed “to root [the Micmacs] out entirely,” but the board warned him that such a course might imperil neighbouring British colonies by producing “a dangerous spirit of resentment” among other tribes.
-Indian attacks continued until well into the Seven Years’ War.
+In 1749 Jean-Louis Le Loutre, the French missionary to the Micmac (Mi’kmaw), had arrived back in the province, and on him, “a good for nothing Scoundrel as ever lived,” Cornwallis put the blame for his troubles with the region’s indigenous people.
+The governor had initially established friendly relations with the Micmac around Halifax, but he soon heard that they had “colleagued” with Le Loutre throughout the province.
+In August 1749 they began a guerrilla campaign, seizing a vessel at Canso, attacking another at Chignecto, and ambushing four men near Halifax.
+Cornwallis proposed “to root [the Micmac] out entirely,” and offered “Ten Guineas for every Indian, Mic-Mack, taken or killed to be paid upon producing such savage taken or his scalp (as is the custom of America) if killed.”
+The board warned him that such a course might imperil neighbouring British colonies by producing “a dangerous spirit of resentment” among other First Nations.
+Cornwallis did not change the policy, although it did little to stop Micmac attacks, which continued until well into the Seven Years’ War.

 Shortly after Cornwallis’ arrival, several Acadians had appeared before him and had requested to know their position under his government.
 On his instructions, they returned later with all their deputies, who petitioned to be allowed to take the qualified oath of allegiance administered by former governor Richard Philipps*.
 Cornwallis, who had a low opinion of Philipps, wanted to show the Acadians that “tis in our power to master them or to protect them” and demanded an unequivocal oath of allegiance which obliged them to bear arms for the British crown.
 In September 1,000 Acadians answered that they would rather leave the province than take the unqualified oath.
 Unable to force their acceptance of this demand, Cornwallis decided to leave the Acadians alone until he had received instructions from the Board of Trade.
 In the mean time, he attempted to cut off their communication with the French on the Saint John and the isthmus, and he improved his own ability to supervise them by establishing small posts in the Minas region (near Wolfville) and by building a road there.
 On the board’s instructions, he did nothing for the remainder of his governorship to cause the Acadians to leave.